 1. Pine Creek Grist Mill

-The picturesque view of Pine Creek is one of the best sites to practice your photography skills in the entire Muscatine county.
+The picturesque view of Pine Creek is one of the best sites in the entire Muscatine County to practice your photography skills.
+The mill hosts Ghosts of Pine Creek Hallow and Heritage Day, two popular yearly events.

 2. Muscatine Art Center

 Address: 1314 Mulberry Ave, Muscatine, IA 52761, United States

 Muscatine Art Center is a must-see tourist attraction if you have an eye for aesthetics.
 You’ll find enticing period rooms, decorative arts, and charming paintings by the world’s most recognized artists.

 Previously known as the Laura Musser Museum, it was renamed the Muscatine Art Center and has been a popular and important gathering place for Muscatine settlers.

 Over the years, Muscatine families have attended several events, children have participated in school group programs, and adults have enhanced their knowledge and skills related to art.